pokelondon/pokeradio-socketserver/readme.md

 ```
 ###Set Config (optional):

-If you want to connect to a Redis server other than localhost, you will need to configure it's location.
+If you want to connect to a Redis server other than localhost, you will need to configure its location.
 To do this rename example env file, and edit it to reference your (non local) Redis server; otherwise don't bother.
 ```sh
 $ mv example.env .env && vim .env
 $ source .env